#

 • Supports information barriers for one to multiple entities or groups, without limitation.

-• Segments access to country-specific sensitive information in SharePoint and OneDrive without complex permissions, roles, folder hierarchies or site collections.
+• Segments access to country-specific sensitive information in SharePoint Online without complex permissions, roles, folder hierarchies or site collections.

 • Restricts in-application ribbon functionality for guest users.